The Bible says in Jude verse 1, Jude, the servant of Jesus Christ, and brother of James, to

 effort to preserve and proclaim the pure truth as it has been given to us from

 God.
-The faith was once delivered
+The faith was once

-to the saints.
-It is
+delivered to the saints.

-Christians going to be doing theirs?
+the Christians need to be reminded to be doing theirs.

 ___________________________________________________